Avengers: Emperor Doom (Marvel Graphic Novel #27)

 I'm sure we can think of other entities active on the Earth right now who shouldn't be affected by even the amplified version of the Purple Man's power.
 The Beyonder, certainly.
 But i think everyone shown to be affected makes sense, and we can assume the other beings were either too confused, isolated, or indifferent to make a difference.

 The one other person in this story who wouldn't be affected is the synthetic Wonder Man.
 And just prior to Doom activating his big gem, Wonder Man agrees to sit in an isolation tank for study for one month.

 When he gets out, he's our point of view character, the only person in the world who knows that it's wrong for Dr. Doom to be in control.
 When he tries to talk to the other Avengers, they turn on him and he has to go into hiding for a while.
 He later returns and targets Captain America for de-programming.

-Cap then picks out a few other Avengers that he believes will have strong will: Hawkeye, the Wasp, and Iron Man.
-I actually find his reasoning a little week.
+Cap then picks out a few other Avengers that he believes will have strong willpower: Hawkeye, the Wasp, and Iron Man.
+I actually find his reasoning a little weak.

 Wonder Man correctly has some doubts about Iron Man, and there's one scene in this book where Iron Man nearly reverts to a Doom-loyalist, but he ultimately holds.
 Hawkeye tries to revive Mockingbird but it doesn't work out.

 But we all know the Avengers' crusade was pointless.
 Doom could have beaten them.
 He just didn't want to.